Skip to main content

 Successful Completion includes completing pre- and post-work assignments, full attendance and participation in the session activities and discussion, including the integrated quiz/calculations.

 The current registration fee for webinars is $350, and participants will be sent payment instructions when their training request is confirmed.
+Payment deadline is 30 calendar days before the class.
 Registration fees for State weights and measures metrologists are funded by NIST OWM.

-The webinar will be a live stream, so participants must have a constant connection during the webinar (hard-wired is preferred).
+The webinar will be a live stream, so participants must have a constant connection during the webinar (a hard-wired connection is highly recommended and not a wireless connection).

 • Windows